docQodly/docs/docs/studio/design-webforms/create-webform.md

     - **ROOT** (Container):
         - `className`: The CSS class name for styling.
-        - `airyMode`: Indicates whether airy mode is enabled for the component.
+        - `airyMode`: Indicates whether airy mode is enabled for the webform.

     - **0ANLVNGY8X** (TEXT):
         - `doc`: